Non Executive Directors

 - A good understanding of company law ….

-- Numeracy (being a qualified accountant is a big help).
+- Numeracy (being a qualified accountant can be a help).

 - Soft skills and fit.